buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcOpeningElement.md

 along the height of the opening or recess.

 Figure 162 shows a vertical extrusion with multiple extrusion bodies for the opening.
-Each extrusion body has a different extrusion lenght.
+Each extrusion body has a different extrusion length.